 On the Bay side, miles of woodlands, marshlands and inlets lead to calm, warm-water beaches that are perfect for shell hunters, nature lovers and families with small children.

-Amenities: Lifeguards, restrooms, shower facilities, food concessions (on-site or mobile), and other amenities available in season only, during normal beach hours.
+restrooms, shower facilities, food concessions (on-site or mobile), and

-History was made here on the Atlantic Ocean shoreline in 1903, when Italian inventor Guglielmo Marconi completed the first trans-Atlantic wireless transmission between the United States and England.
+A Quiet Early Summer Day at Marconi BeachHistory was made here on the Atlantic Ocean shoreline in 1903, when Italian inventor Guglielmo Marconi completed the first trans-Atlantic wireless transmission between the United States and England.

 Today, the high dunes and the long stretch of sand known as "Marconi Beach" is part of the Cape Cod National Seashore Park.

 When you've had your fill of swimming, surfing or fishing at Marconi Beach, be sure to visit the nearby Marconi site.
-From the observation platform, you can see the entire width of the Outer Cape - all the way from the Atlantic Ocean to Cape Cod Bay.
+From the observation area, you can see the entire width of the Outer Cape - all the way from the Atlantic Ocean to Cape Cod Bay.
 It's amazing!

 Cahoon Hollow is a big, breezy, active beach that's very popular with young adults - thanks in large measure to "The Beachcomber", the rockin' bar and restaurant that sits atop the huge dune overlooking Cahoon Hollow.

-The view from the parking area is breathtaking ... as is the climb down (and back up) the steep incline of shifting sand that serves as the pathway to and from the beach.
-It's a pretty physical climb and might be a bit too much for very young children.
+Cahoon Hollow BeachThe view from the parking area is breathtaking ... as is the climb down (and back up) the steep incline of shifting sand that serves as the pathway to and from the beach.
+It's a physically demanding climb and might be a bit too much for very young children.

 White Crest is a long, wide, gorgeous stretch of surf-lovers beach, just a few miles south of Cahoon Hollow.

-Like Cahoon Hollow and a number of other Wellfleet beaches, White Crest also sits at the base of enormous dunes, and there's no staircase.
-So be prepared to lug yourself and your belongings up and down the rather steep sandy path.
+Like Cahoon Hollow and a number of other Wellfleet beaches, White Crest also sits at the base of enormous bluffs, and there's no staircase.

-White Crest is one of the premier surfing venues in Wellfleet, and it's the only town-owned beach where hang gliding is allowed.
+White Crest BeachWhite Crest is one of the premier surfing venues in Wellfleet, and it's the only town-owned beach where paragliding and hang gliding is allowed.

-LeCount Hollow (also known as Maguire's Landing) gets my vote for the most beautiful of all Wellfleet beaches.
+This bluff is much higher than this photo shows.LeCount Hollow (also known as Maguire's Landing) gets my vote for the most beautiful of all Wellfleet beaches.

-My favorite time to visit LeCount Hollow is during the fall, after the boogie-boarders and beach volleyballers have migrated south to warmer locales.
+Autumn at LeCount HollowMy favorite time to visit LeCount Hollow is during the fall, after the boogie-boarders and beach volleyballers have migrated south to warmer locales.

 As lovely as this beach is in summer, it's even better in the off-season, when the only ones you'll share it with might be a few seals here and there on the long, wide, deserted swath of sand.
 Heaven!

-The surf at Newcomb Hollow is suprisingly gentle, compared with other Atlantic Ocean beaches.
-That's a big plus for more tentative or inexperienced swimmers.
+Newcomb Hollow BeachThe surf at Newcomb Hollow is surprisingly gentle, compared with other Atlantic Ocean beaches.
+That's a big plus for tentative or inexperienced swimmers.

-During the day, Newcomb Hollow is popular with families.
-At night, it's a hotspot for surf fishermen.
 Just be prepared to haul your beach stuff or fishing gear down - and back up - the side of the dune.
 That's the access to the beach, and there aren't any stairs.

-Most Wellfleet beaches on the Bay side of town are within the sheltered confines of Wellfleet Harbor.
+Many beaches on the Bay side of town are within the sheltered confines of Wellfleet Harbor.
 Not Duck Harbor.
 Duck Harbor faces right out onto Cape Cod Bay.
 Ahhhh, the view!

-This remote Wellfleet beach is a nice place to spend the day with family or friends, or bring your sweetheart for a romantic sunset getaway.
+Duck Harbor BeachThis remote-feeling Wellfleet beach is a nice place to spend the day with family or friends, or bring your sweetheart for a romantic sunset getaway.

-These scenic bayside beaches have warm, relatively shallow water and pretty views of the Harbor.
+These scenic Bay-side beaches have warm, relatively shallow water and pretty views of the Harbor.

 Related Pages: